vdsm/virtual-dsm/readme.md

     - 'c *:* rwm'
   ```

-  Please note that even if you don't want DHCP, it's still recommended to enable this feature, as it prevents NAT issues and increases performance by using a `macvtap` interface.
-In that case, just set a static IP from the DSM control panel after you enabled this mode.
+  Please note that even if you don't need DHCP, it's still recommended to enable this mode, as it prevents NAT issues and increases performance by using a `macvtap` interface.
+You can just set a static IP from the DSM control panel afterwards.

 * ### How do I pass-through the GPU?